Adult ADHD and Autism

 Emailing session notes and resources 〰️ Thoughtful and validating self-disclosure 〰️ Stimming and fidgeting encouraged 〰️ Visuals aids when possible 〰️ Strength-based approach 〰️ Modalities and strategies tailored for ADHD 〰️ Ease of scheduling and financing flexibility 〰️ Active engagement and expression 〰️ Transparent, open, and direct communication 〰️ Accommodation for sensory needs 〰️ Wide variety of techniques 〰️ Collaboration with other supports 〰️ Incorporating interests and passions 〰️ Accepting self-diagnosis as valid 〰️ Role modeling and encouraging freedom to be oneself 〰️ Aligning with client goals 〰️ Offering advocacy and support 〰️ Having as much fun as possible 〰️ Encouraging creative "unconventional" ideas

-We hope that this information was helpful in understanding ADHD and how it can be treated.
+We hope that this information was helpful.
 If you have any additional questions or would like to begin working with us, please feel free to contact Elizabeth Choi who would be happy to help.

 Get started with E-Therapy, today.